transloadit/uppy/website/src/docs/uppy.md

 ### `reset-progress`

-Fired when `uppy.resetProgress()` is called, `totalProgress` and each file objects progress is reset to zero.
+Fired when `uppy.resetProgress()` is called, `totalProgress` and each file has its upload progress reset to zero.

 ```javascript
 uppy.on('reset-progress', () => {